Setting up an effective rewards program at your gym is an essential part of engaging members, promoting your brand, and attracting newcomers.

 Keep in mind this works the same when it comes to awarding points for actions other than money spent.
 For instance, should you award 1 point per class completed, or 100 points per class completed?
 For the ease of understanding, we are going to use dollars to explain the nitty-gritty details behind setting up the best point system for your studio.

 Tip: Increase traffic for group classes by awarding points every time a customer takes a class!
 You can also offer bonus points if they take the same class multiple times in a row.

 The main premise you need to understand is the science of point ratios and how it impacts different kinds of customers with different point-systems.
-Bear with me as I break it down.
+Let’s break it down.

 - Low-Point Ratio: 1 point/dollar